mingzehuang/latentcor/paper/paper.md

 To illustrate the excellent performance of latent correlation estimation on mixed data, we consider the simple example of estimating correlations between continuous and ternary variables.

 First, we use `latentcor` to generate synthetic data with two variables of sample size 500, and true latent correlation value of 0.5.
+We then estimate the correlation using the original method, approximation method (default) and standard Pearson correlation.
 ```r
 library(latentcor)